igor47/blog/posts/climate-week-2025.md

 draft: true
 ---

+If you care about climate change, this is a critical moment.
+[2024 was the warmest year on record](https://www.nasa.gov/news-release/temperatures-rising-nasa-confirms-2024-warmest-year-on-record/), and we're continuing to hit [devastating](https://www.bbc.com/news/articles/cd9qy4knd8wo) [climate](https://content-drupal.climate.gov/news-features/event-tracker/hurricane-helenes-extreme-rainfall-and-catastrophic-inland-flooding) [disasters](https://www.theguardian.com/environment/2024/sep/27/heat-wave-death-record-southwest).
+Meanwhile, we are facing [the most climate-hostile administration](https://www.theguardian.com/environment/2025/may/01/trump-air-climate-pollution-regulation-100-days), even while international corporations [retreat](https://apnews.com/article/bp-oil-green-reset-1b9cfca4c2da138f83ace86b5945e053) from their [climate pledges](https://www.spglobal.com/market-intelligence/en/news-insights/articles/2025/1/with-jpmorgan-gone-all-major-us-banks-have-now-left-global-climate-alliance-85961423).

+What's a climate-concerned citizen to do in this time?
-I went to two events at SF Climate week this year, both hosted by [Giving Green](https://www.givinggreen.earth/).
+To find out, I went to two events at SF Climate week this year, both hosted by [Giving Green](https://www.givinggreen.earth/).
 The first was a private panel specifically focused on philanthropy in the age of Trump.
 The panelists included representatives from [outlier projects](https://www.outlierprojects.org/), [1.5Climate](https://onepointfiveclimate.org/), and [Skyline Foundation](https://skylinefoundation.org/).
 Though the event was ostensibly a panel, it really took the form more of a general conversation, with folks throwing ideas back and forth around the room.